 Endoscopic procedures will often be recommended to assess a variety of different cases.

-Guttural pouch disease: Each horse has 2 air-filled pouches connecting their throat to their ear structures.
+Each horse has 2 air-filled pouches connecting their throat to their ear structures.
 Each pouch, known as a guttural pouch, can hold approximately 350ml and is separated by the stylohyoid bone.
-Several major nerves and blood vessels run through each pouch, yet their purpose is still poorly understood in the vequine eterinary world.
+Several major nerves and blood vessels run through each pouch, yet their purpose is still poorly understood in the equine veterinary world.

-Guttural pouch disease is rare, but can affect any horse/s.
-Fungal infections can cause erosion of the internal structures and blood vessels, potentially causing epistaxis (nose bleeds); other clincal signs include an inability to swallow along with laryngeal paralysis due to nerve damage.
+Guttural pouch disease is rare, but can affect any horse.
+Fungal infections can cause erosion of the internal structures and blood vessels, potentially causing epistaxis (nose bleeds); other clinical signs include an inability to swallow along with laryngeal paralysis due to nerve damage.
 A prompt diagnosis via endoscopic exam is needed for this disease and surgical intervention is available to prevent haemorrhage-related deaths.

-Strangles: This is an endemic disease amongst the UK horse population that is transmitted between horses by direct contact or through the environment, for example by sharing water buckets or if an infected horse snorts and disperses nasal droplets.
+This is an endemic disease amongst the UK horse population that is transmitted between horses by direct contact or through the environment, for example by sharing water buckets or if an infected horse snorts and disperses nasal droplets.
 Diagnosis can be completed via guttural pouch endoscopy.
 Infected pus can gather in the pouches; using an endoscope allows the treating vet to visualise the area, as well as flush the guttural pouch to collect samples to confirm the presence of strangles bacteria.
 Guttural pouch washes are often performed 21 days following diagnosis for repeat testing and to ensure that the strangles bacteria is no longer present.
-To learn more about strangles visit our Infectious Diseases page.

-Along with the above examples, endoscopy can also be used to visualise the mouth, urethra, bladder and uterus.
-To discuss this further, contact our team on 01327 811007.
+Along with the above examples, horse endoscopy can also be used to visualise the mouth, urethra, bladder and uterus.
+To discuss this further, contact our team.